-FY19 began the year with a fund balance of \$1,978,874 and is projected to end with \$1,357,763.
-Year-end estimates (the chart to the right presents columns as the dollar amount of fund balance while the trend line represents fund balance as a percentage of operating costs as defined by BBRD) are presented as of 15Mar18 to allow the reader to view the context of budget preparations by staff.
+FY19 began the year with a fund balance of \$1,978,874 and is projected to end with \$1,856,361.
+Year-end estimates (the chart to the right presents columns as the dollar amount of fund balance while the trend line represents fund balance as a percentage of operating costs as defined by BBRD) are presented as of June 25, 2019 to allow the reader to view the context of FY20-24 5yrFM&CIP as authorized via the FY20 Approved Budget (adopted by the BOT on June 25, 2019).
 Contained within this presentation is the assumption that all projects will be completed within the years budgeted for FYs 21, 22, 23 & 24.

 The sharp increase in fund balance projected for FY21 is primarily due to the planned bank loan to finance the Lounge Expansion project.
-The reader should not be alarmed at the prospect that the General Fund will spend more money than it receives in FYs 19 and 22 as the use of 5yrFM&CIP provides the assurance that the General Fund will stay above BBRD's minimum fund balance policy of 20% (excluding committed for capital, pre-paid items, projects and transfers) in the long run.
-As presented, the General Fund's lowest projected fund balance level (FY19 Year-end Estimate's 22.98%) is \$167,500 above the minimum level established by the BOT.
+The reader should not be alarmed at the prospect that the General Fund will spend more money than it receives in FYs 19 and 22 as the use of 5yrFM&CIP provides the assurance that the General Fund will stay above BBRD's minimum fund balance policy of 20% (excluding committed-for capital, pre-paid items, projects, and transfers) in the long run.
+As presented, the General Fund's lowest projected fund balance level (FY20 Year-end Estimate's 20.35%) is \$20,600 above the minimum level established by the BOT (assuming all projects are completed by the end of FY20 which based on recent history is unlikely for a variety of reasons).
 Staff anticipates the out years' actual ending fund balance percentages will ultimately be lower in future years as revisions of the 5yrFM&CIP each year will re-evaluate currently unfunded projects in light of the increased revenues resulting from the BOT's adjustment to planned future assessment rates.